Getting Started with ESP32 using Arduino IDE - Blink LED

 }

-STEP 6: To upload the code, just click on upload and you should see the Arduino console displaying the following if everything works as expected.
+STEP 6⇒ To upload the code, just click on upload, and you should see the Arduino console displaying the following if everything works as expected.

 Uploading the code into Arduino

-Note: For some modules, you might have to hold the Boot button during uploading to avoid error.
+Note: For some modules, you might have to hold the Boot button during uploading to avoid an error.

 Getting Started with ESP32 using Arduino IDE